How To Turn Off Safe Search

 Limitations in Content Discovery

-Safe Search can also limit your ability to discover new and interesting content, particularly in the art, history, or science fields.
+Can also limit your ability to discover new and interesting content, particularly in the art, history, or science fields.
 It can be frustrating to be unable to access certain types of content that would be valuable for your research or personal interest.

 Restricted Access to Educational Resources